gph82/mdciao/doc/cli_stub.rst

 * mdc_compare
    Compare residue-residue contact frequencies from different files

-You can see their documentation by using the `-h` flag whe invoking them from the command line or by checking the help for the :ref:`cli_cli`.
+You can see their documentation by using the `-h` flag whe invoking them from the command line or by checking the help menu to your left.